Funded Summer Undergraduate Research Internship in Pharmaceutics and Drug Delivery

-The Department of Pharmaceutics and Pharmaceutical Chemistry occupies space in The Skaggs Pharmacy Institute at the College of Pharmacy, The Biomedical Polymers Research Building, and The Sorenson Molecular Biotechnology Building.
+The Department of Molecular Pharmaceutics occupies space in The Skaggs Pharmacy Institute at the College of Pharmacy, The Biomedical Polymers Research Building, and The Sorenson Molecular Biotechnology Building.
 These buildings are all proximal to the Health Sciences Center and Health Sciences Library.
 All department space is well equipped for graduate research containing facilities for chemical synthesis, molecular biology, protein chemistry, cell culture, and small animal surgery.
 The Department also possesses multiple cold rooms, darkrooms, modern computing facilities, several shared instrument rooms, offices, and conference rooms.
-There are three research centers affiliated with the Department of Pharmaceutics and Pharmaceutical Chemistry: Center for Controlled Chemical Delivery, Utah Center for Nanomedicine and the Cell Sheet Tissue Engineering Center.
+There are three research centers affiliated with the Department of Molecular Pharmaceutics: Center for Controlled Chemical Delivery, Utah Center for Nanomedicine and the Cell Sheet Tissue Engineering Center.
 These research centers led by faculty from the department provide a strong globally recognized training environment.

 Purpose of the Program and the Activities Offered: